How do Portable Air Conditioners Work & Other Frequently Asked Questions

 What Happens if You Don’t Drain Your Portable Air Conditioner?

 If you have a self-evaporative or gravity-drained portable AC, then you don’t have to worry about draining the water.
 Both these types take care of it by evaporating or draining it respectively.
 But if you have a model that has a water bucket, then you’d have to keep an eye on it.
 If not emptied when required, the water can spill out of the reservoir, ruining your furniture.
-If you’re not using your portable AC daily and let the water sit in the bucket for days, then there is a risk of mold growth.
+If you’re not using your portable air conditioning unit daily and let the water sit in the bucket for days, then there is a risk of mold growth.

 Do Thermostats Work With Portable Air Conditioners?